As we pause this weekend for the last holiday of the summer, may we reflect on the gift of work.

 May we give thanks for each other this Labor Day weekend, Lord.
-Let not any one in our country sow division among us.
+Let not any one in our country sow division among us by Creed or race, educational level or financial status or political party.
 We are One! we are family.
 We need each other!

-Help us to celebrate and give thanks for each other and appreciate the value, the dignity, the contribution that each one makes to keep our country, our cities, our farms, our neighborhoods, our lives going.
-And in tough times, help us remember the words of Jesus. . . .
+Help us to celebrate and give thanks for each other and appreciate the value, the dignity, the contribution that each one makes to our country, our cities, our farms, our neighborhoods, and our lives.

 Come to me all you who labor